johanahg/CRUD/README.md

 # CRUD
 A simple web application that can create, read, update and delete information.
-Made for NWEN304 class.
+Made for a class project.